Best Bills Betting Lines 2022

 Josh Allen: Most Regular-Season Passing Yards (+1200)

 Allen was eighth in passing yards in 2021 and fifth in 2020.
-His betting line has him tied for seventh-shortest odds with Derek Carr.
-Allen doesn’t appear to be egregiously mispriced, but he’s a legitimate threat to lead the league in passing thanks to his elite ability and team’s offensive tendencies.
+His betting line ranks him at the eighth-shortest odds behind Derek Carr.
+Allen doesn’t appear to be egregiously mispriced, but he’s a legitimate threat to lead the league in passing thanks to his elite raw gifts (including his arm strength) and team’s offensive tendencies.

 According to Football Outsiders, the Bills played at the ninth-fastest situation neutral pace.
 Moreover, per Sharp Football Stats, the Bills passed at the second-highest rate (66%) when the offensive scoring margin was from trailing by seven points to leading by seven.